This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a small bowl, combine the flour, sugar, baking powder, and salt.
+• In a small bowl, mix flour, sugar, baking powder, and salt.
+Add milk and whisk until smooth.

-• Pour the batter evenly over the blackberries.
-Place the ramekin on a rimmed baking sheet to catch any spills.
+• Pour batter evenly over the blackberry mixture.
+Place ramekin on a rimmed baking sheet.

-• Bake for 20 to 25 minutes, until the topping is golden brown.
+• Bake for 20–25 minutes, until the topping is golden brown.

 Notes

-• Use Fresh Berries: Fresh blackberries give the best flavor, but if using frozen, thaw and drain them first.
+• Use Fresh Berries: For the best flavor, but thaw and drain if using frozen.

-• Serve Warm: This cobbler is best enjoyed warm, right out of the oven.
+• Serve Warm: Best enjoyed straight from the oven.

-• Make Ahead: You can prepare the filling and topping ahead of time and bake when ready.
+• Prep Ahead: Assemble the filling and topping, then bake when ready.

 Nutrition